spring-rs/spring-rs/docs/content/docs/plugins/spring-opendal.md

 +++
-title = "opendal Plugin"
-description = "How to use the opendal plugin" draft = false weight = 22 sort_by = "weight"
+title = "spring-opendal Plugin" description = "How to use the opendal plugin" draft = false weight = 21 sort_by = "weight"
 template = "docs/page.html"